-The merchantable portion of the tree is between the stump height and the height where the merchantability required top diameter is achieved.
-This portion is divided into logs based on the utilization log length in the Map Area Statement.
+The merchantable portion of the tree is between the stump height and the height where the merchantable top diameter is calculated.
+This portion is divided into logs based on the log length specified by the timber merchantability specifications.

 The last merchantable log is generally shorter than the other logs.
 If the last log is less than 2.5 m, then add its length and volume to next to last log.